kshetline/json6/README.md

   // comments
   unquoted: 'and you can quote me on that',
   singleQuotes: 'I can use "double quotes" here',
+  backtickQuotes: `I can use "double quotes"  and 'single quotes' here`,
   lineBreaks: "Look, Mom! \
 No \\n's!",
+  million: 1_000_000, // Underscore separators in numbers allowed
   hexadecimal: 0xdecaf,
+  // Leading 0 indicates octal if no non-octal (8, 9) digits follow
+  octal: [0o7, 074],
+  binary: 0b100101,
   leadingDecimalPoint: .8675309, andTrailing: 8675309.,
+  negativeZero: -0,
   positiveSign: +1,
   notDefined: undefined,
   bigInt: -9223372036854775808n,